IDG Contributor Network: 5 ways to reduce devops costs | Computing

 The appeal of the public cloud is how it lets organizations shift from heavy upfront capex to less onerous opex and focus on value-added efforts, such as devops initiatives.
 But while providers of public cloud infrastructure handle the heavy lifting and infrastructure, opex doesn’t manage itself.

 To contain devops costs, be realistic when budgeting.
-But in addition: Use automation to turn off VMs when they’re not in use and to scale when needed, choose the right kind of data storage, and find effective to manage cloud resource growth and to enforce consistent security policies.
+But in addition: Use automation to turn off VMs when they’re not in use and to scale when needed, choose the right kind of data storage, and find effective ways to manage cloud resource growth and to enforce consistent security policies.

 This article is published as part of the IDG Contributor Network.
 Want to Join?